 A party MAY use multiple qualifiers to indicate that multiple permitted uses of tracking might be ongoing and that each such use conforms to any corresponding requirements.
 Where qualifiers are present, a party MUST indicate all claimed permitted uses.

-A party MAY engage in practices otherwise proscribed by this recommendation if the user has given explicit and informed consent.
-This consent MAY be obtained through the API defined in the companion [TRACKING-DNT] document, or a party MAY obtain out of band consent to disregard a Do Not Track preference using a different technology.
-If a party is relying on out of band consent to disregard a Do Not Track preference, the party MUST indicate this consent to the user agent as described in the companion [TRACKING-DNT] document.
+A party MAY engage in practices otherwise proscribed by this specification when the user has given explicit and informed consent.
+After consent is received, it might be subsequently registered through the User-Granted Exceptions API defined in the companion [TPE] document or recorded out of band using a different technology.
+A party MUST indicate when it is relying on out of band consent to override a Do Not Track preference, as described in the companion [TPE] document.

 Multiple systems may be setting, sending, and receiving DNT and/or opt-out signals at the same time.
 As a result, it will be important to ensure industry and web browser vendors are on the same page with respect to honoring user choices in circumstances where "mixed signals" may be received.